Minnesota Job Vacancy Key Findings

-- Thirty-six percent of reported job vacancies require post-secondary education; a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
+- Thirty-three percent of reported job vacancies require post-secondary education; a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
 The remaining jobs require a high school diploma or less.

-- Forty-five percent of jobs call for one or more years of experience.
+- Forty-one percent of jobs call for one or more years of experience.

 - As education and experience requirements increase, so do the wage rates offered, on average.

 - View Job Vacancy Survey by Occupation to find education and experience requirements for each occupation.

 Job vacancies reflect current market conditions, not future prospects of an occupation.
 To find out whether the job you are searching or training for will still be in demand over the next 10 years, visit Growing Careers.